 Despite the warning signs, the HOA that ran the condominium nixed improvements that would have saved dozens of lives.
 When the Miami condo building collapsed, it became clear that those repairs were essential.
 This should be a teaching moment among condo buyers.
 Here’s what everyone should take away from this tragic outcome.

 Despite the visible issues, people still moved in.
 We could have avoided this Miami building collapse.
 If you notice structural problems in a condo, do not buy it.
-This sign that the condo needs renovations and that the HOA is actively ignoring it.
+This is a sign that the condo needs renovations and that the HOA is actively ignoring it.

 Co-ops and condos both have meetings to discuss significant repairs.
 The organization gets to vote on whether maintenance rates will rise to cover those costs.
 No one looks forward to these meetings, but they have to happen.